sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Of course, developing a methodology of history without showing how to apply it would be an absurd approach.
 This is why in addition to studying the methodology of history, we will do some history.

-XXX: values
+XXX: decision making

 Before we go further, I want to provide some advice on reading philosophy, which applies to this text as well as other philosophical texts.
 If you're experienced at reading philosophy, you likely don't need this advice, but I hope that my audience includes people without much philosophy experience.

 Philosophy is usually difficult to absorb and retain.
 For me, reading a philosophy text once at a normal reading speed is usually not enough to understand it.
 What usually works best for me is to go slowly, taking frequent breaks to think, and to go back over passages until I understand them, both within one sitting and over multiple sittings.
 The principle of this advice is to be patient, to give oneself space to think, and not to rush one's reading comprehension.

-The main of this text will be devoted to the subjects we have outlined: language, reasoning, history, and value.
+The main of this text will be devoted to the subjects we have outlined: language, reasoning, history, and decision making.
 However, I would be remiss to start a lesson on philosophy aimed at non-philosophers without placing it within the context of the broader philosophical conversation that has been happening for thousands of years.
 I would also betray my historical principles if I did not place our discussion in the context of the history of philosophy.
 Therefore, I will preface the main of the lesson with a brief history of philosophy.

 The reader may have noticed the Western bias of the preceding discussion.
 The author is an American who lives in a Western society and has been trained in Western philosophy.
 I believe that Western philosophy should seek to learn lessons from and assimilate the best parts of the philosophies of the world.
 I have studied the philosophies of the world to some extent, but Western philosophy is what I know best.
 At this time I have not done the work necessary to integrate the best lessons of the philosophies of the world into my own philosophy.
 For this reason, this book has an unapologetically Western bias.
 Western philosophy is the subject, tradition, and paradigm of this book.